-The United States uses 1500 billion kilowatt hours of electricity annually.
+The United States consumes about 17% of the world’s energy consumption.
 Where does the energy come from?
-How do our energy choices influence the world?
-Students will investigate the generation and use of energy with hands-on experiences.
-Students will also contemplate the impact of future energy choices on sustainability.
-If you had twenty minutes to advise a future President of the United States about energy policy, what would you say?
-Instructor: Dr. Jim Duchamp
+How do our energy choices influence the planet?
+Students will investigate the generation and use of energy with a hands-on experience and contemplate future energy choices.
+What role does each of them play in creating a sustainable energy future?

-This course will explore meanings and understandings of a place-based civic identity in the Appalachian region.
-We will read novels, stories, and poems, and experience a wide variety of visual and performing arts all born of the diverse people and places of Appalachia.
+This course will explore the meanings and understandings of a place-based civic identity in the Appalachian region.
+We will read novels, stories, and poems and experience a wide variety of visual and performing arts, all born of Appalachia’s diverse people and places.
 Together, we will use these forms to think about and better understand the history and culture of the region and will spend considerable time discussing and writing about the ways they may be used to both formulate and confront questions of identity and citizenship.
-Instructor: Mr. Scott Sikes

 Food and Place

 Eating is an agricultural act, says the farmer-poet Wendell Berry of Kentucky.
 Whenever we buy food, wherever we buy it, our choices determine what farmers can make a living at.
 The story of our food is an amazing one, and in this course, we explore many facets of it, particularly how Southern and Appalachian people have produced and prepared food.
 Our college is located in one of the most diverse food regions in the country, and so we explore foodways and the work being done today to preserve history while respecting ecology.
 We also ask some hard questions: Why does Virginia have one of the highest rates of obesity among five-year-olds?
 Why do we continue to see a decline in small farms?
 What efforts can we join in support of a healthy food system in this place?

 Instructor: Dr. Edward Davis